zengxingbin/learngit/readme.txt

 Creating a new branch is quick
 Creating a new branch is QUICK AND simple

-Creating a new branch quick & SIMPLE
+Creating a new branch quick AND SIMPLE